ticketmaster/lbapi/README.md

           }
         }
       ],
-      "product_code": 1544
+      "product_code": 1234
     }
   }
 ```

 The preceding request will create:

-1. A VIP on Avi called **foo-netops.lb.netops.tmcs**.
-The creation ETL process will rename to **prd1544-foo-netops.lb.netops.tmcs-abc**.
+1. A VIP on Avi called **foo.mydomain.local**.
+The creation ETL process will rename to **prd1234-foo.mydomain.local-abc**.
 The last three chars is a random id.
-2. A DNS A record called prd1544-10-74-24-38.lb.netops.tmcs.
+2. A DNS A record called prd1234-192-168-0-10.lb.mydomain.local.
 Optionally, you can populate the `dns` field (see virtualserver->model.go) with []string of fqdns.
 The create process will test the names, and then create them in Infoblox additional Host records with PTRs.
-3. A pool on Avi called **prd1544-foo-netops.lb.netops.tmcs-abc-aas**.
+3. A pool on Avi called **prd1234-foo.mydomain.local-abc-aas**.
 The last three chars is a random id.
 4. The pool will have two members, and both members will be enabled.
 5. The VIP listens on 80 and 443 with 443 enabled for SSL, and the pool members are set to listen on port 80 via the `default_port` option.
 6. The VIP will load balance requests, using `roundrobin`.
 Right now, we only support `leastconnection` and `roundrobin`.